Crptocurious/commonskeeper/README.md

 * Inventory contents
 * Status of any ongoing actions

-This object is stringified and prepended to the LLM prompt.
+This object is used to determine the agent's next action.
 See `src/BaseAgent.ts#getCurrentState()` for details.

 Actions